Allens Boots

 Allens Boots is a retail store in Austin, Texas, that specializes in western wear.
 The store offers items such as cowboy boots, hats, jeans, and shirts.

 History

-Allens Boots opened its doors in 1977; the big, red boot above the entrance has since made the store easy to spot among the many other boutiques and shops along South Congress Avenue.
+Allens Boots opened in 1977; the big, red boot above the entrance has since made the store easy to spot among the many other boutiques and shops along South Congress Avenue.

-Allens Boots is a popular shopping destination for famous musicians, movie stars, and celebrities.
+Allens Boots is a popular shopping destination for musicians, movie stars, and celebrities.